 - After collecting the cash, you have 15 days to depart Jordan and return to Syria.

-- You must approach SRAD to confirm your date of travel and plan for the hand-over of your shelter prior to departure to obtain your clearance document from SRAD.
+- You must approach SRAD to confirm your date of travel and plan for the sale or hand-over of your shelter prior to departure to obtain your clearance document from SRAD.

 Note: Refugees cannot depart the camp unless they have finished the clearance procedures.